SimonBrehM/SimonBrehM/README.md

 # 💫 About Me:
-Computer Engineering Student at EPITA.
+Freshman Computer Engineering Student at EPITA, expected Graduation 2029.
+Looking for new projects in software engineering !

 ## 🌐 Socials: